michaelck/puppet-lamp-stack-with-drupal/README.md

         $ vagrant up

 5. You're virtual server has been created!
-Open a browser and visit http://localhost:8888 to finish the Omeka installation.
+Open a browser and visit http://localhost:8888 and follow the prompts to finish the Drupal installation.
+Note that your local DB Name, Username, and Password are: drupal

+DO NOT USE THESE CREDENTIALS OUTSIDE OF YOU DEV ENVIRONMENT AS THEY ARE OBVIOUSLY VERY WEAK!!!
+If you'd like to alter the default local DB you can do so on line 15 of modules/drupal/manifests/init.pp

-Optional: If you'd like to access your new Omeka install via the terminal, issue the following command while in the Git repo root:
+Optional: If you'd like to access your new Drupal server via the terminal, issue the following command while in the Git repo root:

         $ vagrant ssh